sunildivyam/spacex/README.md

 ### 2) Install and Run Application on local
  Please follow steps as mentioned in [Getting Started](#getting-started)
 ### 3) Push your Code to Repository
-* You can not push any changes directly to `main' branch.
+* You can not push any changes directly to `main` branch.
 The only way to contribute is to create a PR.

 * Create a PR for your changes.
     For each Push in PR, few checks would run by the GitHub Actions, like it runs you tests and build.
 If this check fails, you would not be able to merge your PR to `main` branch.